joesuf4/home/README.md

     PFFXG_EXCLUSIONS='[.]ccls-cache [.]*[.]min[.][a-z]*'
 ```

-My employer has me on a top-of-the-line Dell Precision 5550 i9 w/8 cores,
+My employer has me on a top-of-the-line Dell Precision 5550 i9 vPRO w/8 cores,
 which presents as 16 CPU to WSL/Linux.
 Only WSL kernel builds, `eks report
 global . -n 1000` and broad `pffxg.sh` searches, light up the fans (for 2-3
 min tops).
 I've had it with "*.min.{js,css} as text-file" greps, so `pffxg.conf`